 With organ donation, you can save the life of someone else by allowing doctors to take your vital organs right after you die.
 One deceased donor can save an estimated eight lives.
-Organs and tissue that can be donated are for instance kidneys, liver, pancreas, heart, lungs, intestines, abdominal wall, scalp, limbs, bones, bone marrow, muscles, facial tissue, reproductive organs and skin.
+You can donate many organs and tissue such as your kidneys, liver, pancreas, or even your heart.
+Additionally, you could go one step further and donate your lungs, intestines ans abdominal wall.
+In certain contexts you might be even able to donate your bone marrow, muscles, facial tissue, reproductive organs and skin.

-Usually, you can specify which organs you’d like to donate and those matched to recipients are harvested as quickly as possible after you die.
-In most cases, the body will be returned in time for your funeral.
+Usually, you can specify which organs you’d like to donate.
+The organs that are a good match to recipients are harvested as quickly as possible after you die.
+In most cases, your body will be present in time for your funeral.
 However, these circumstances differ per country.

 Different organ donation policies around the world

-Around the world there are different policies when it comes to organ donation, varying from opt-in to opt-out, tacit or no policy at all.
-With an opt-in system, such as in the US, people must actively sign up to a register to donate their organs after death.
+Around the world there are different policies when it comes to organ donation.
+For instance, they may vary from opt-in to opt-out, tacit or no policy at all.
+With an opt-in system, such as in the US, people must actively sign up for donation.
+Only then they are part of the registry to donate their organs after death.
 If a person doesn’t register, the family will make the decision at the time of death.

-In opt-out systems, such as in Spain, organ donation will occur automatically unless a specific request is made before death for organs not to be taken.
+In opt-out systems, such as in Spain, organ donation occurs automatically.
+That’s unless you make a specific request before death banning the use of your organs.
 In this system, families would have the final say and can overrule their loved one’s wishes to be a donor.
-In a tacit system, such as The Netherlands, one’s consent is implied by one’s silence.
+In a tacit system, such as the Netherlands, one’s consent is implied.
+That means that your silence on the matter makes you an organ donor.
 So if you don’t register (opting in or out), you’re automatically a donor.

 Politically and culturally there is quite some noise around this (still quite novel) subject.
 It’s a good idea to check what the policy is in your country and which decision lines up with your personal beliefs.